 No Impact.
 The Project will not affect sand and gravel or any other known mineral resources.
-Mineral resources are not associated with the Project or located on the Project site and the Project would not result in impacts to mineral resources.
-Therefore, the Project would have No Impact on mineral resources.
+Mineral resources are not associated with the Project or located on the Project site and the Project would have No Impact to mineral resources.